 The healthy human brain is a complex, dynamical system which is hypothesized to lie near a phase transition at rest - at the boundary between order and chaos.
-Proximity to this critical point is functionally adaptive as it affords maximal flexibility, dynamic range, and information handling capacity, with implications for working memory function.
-Divergence from this critical point has become correlated with diverse forms of psychopathology and neuropathy suggesting that distance from a critical point is both a potential biomarker of disorder and also a target for intervention in disordered brains.
-We have further hypothesized that subjective cognitive effort is a reflection of sub-criticality induced by engagement with demanding tasks.
+Proximity to this critical point is functionally adaptive as it affords maximal flexibility, dynamic range, and information handling capacity, with implications for cognitive control.
+Divergence from this critical point has become correlated with diverse forms of psychopathology and neuropathy suggesting that distance from a critical point is both a potential biomarker of disorder and a target for intervention in disordered brains.
+We have further hypothesized that subjective cognitive effort is a reflection of divergence from criticality induced by engagement with demanding tasks.

 A key control parameter determining distance from criticality in a resting brain is hypothesized to be the balance of cortical excitation to inhibition (the "E/I balance").
 Transcranial magnetic stimulation is a widely used experimental and clinical tool for neuromodulation and theta-burst stimulation (TBS) protocols are thought to modulate the E/I balance.
-Here we test whether we can systematically modulate cortical dynamics away from the critical point with continuous theta-burst stimulation (cTBS), which is thought to decrease the E/I balance, and thereby impact on working memory function and subjective cognitive effort during performance of the working memory tasks.
+Here we test whether we can systematically modulate cortical dynamics away from the critical point with continuous theta-burst stimulation (cTBS) or intermittent theta-burst stimulation (iTBS), which are thought to decrease and increase E/I balance, respectively, and which should, thereby, impact on cognitive control and subjective cognitive effort during performance of the control demanding tasks.